Benjamin-Albeyta/CG3DGP-Fall-2025-SQ-CJ-BA/README.md

 - Implemented a dropshadow for aiding the player in terms of perspective.

 ### Project Part 3: Visual Effects (Ch 11, 12, 13)
-- For improvement, add a visual indicator for invincibility frames to make player feedback clearer.
+- ~~For improvement, add a visual indicator for invincibility frames to make player feedback clearer.~~
-- Adding a few extra environmental details could make it feel more complete, like some unreachable floating islands in the distance that is slightly more “terrain-like” and less like a flat plane.
+- ~~Adding a few extra environmental details could make it feel more complete, like some unreachable floating islands in the distance that is slightly more “terrain-like” and less like a flat plane.~~
-- Add post-processing for ambient tone and visual cohesion for your dream-like mood stated in the GDD.
+- ~~Add post-processing for ambient tone and visual cohesion for your dream-like mood stated in the GDD.~~
-- Include particle effects for movement, like dust during wall jumps.
+- ~~Include particle effects for movement, like dust during wall jumps.~~
-- Refine lighting around the level to bring more depth and focus to the environment.
+- ~~Refine lighting around the level to bring more depth and focus to the environment.~~

-(Still want to add period where you lose control upon being hit, plus the other type of particle effects and etc)
+- ~~Add period where you lose control after being hit~~

+### Additions
+- Updated moving platforms so they carry momentum properly
+- Added particle effects for landing after jumps and for moving around
+- Slightly revised first level structure
+- Created prefab for object cubes that can be used
+- Changed hitbox on cloud platforms so easier to read

+### Project Part 4:
+- Add a main menu with UI elements
+- Add music for the background
+- Add sound effects for jumping, getting hit, running
+- Add animations for the main character
+- Revise view change potion so it does something more productive

 ## Development